Fitness center injuries are typically caused by negligent

 Paul may have a claim against Marcus for negligence.
 Telling Paul to lift a dangerously heavy weight may have been something other trainers would never suggest because it is dangerous.
 If Marcus was found to be negligent, Paul may have a claim against Marcus for his damages.

-A fitness center may also be liable for the negligence of their employees.
+A fitness center may also be liable for the negligence of its employees.
 Many gym accidents are caused by:

 - Lack of proper supervision,